 “Under section 7 of the Education Act 1996, parents have the right to educate children, including children with SEN, at home.
 Home education must be suitable to the child’s age, ability, aptitude and SEN. Local authorities should work in partnership with, and support parents to ensure that the SEN of these children are met…” (10.30)

-As you will be assuming responsibility to educate, you must carefully consider whether you are able to provide what your child needs.
+As you would be assuming responsibility to educate, you must carefully consider whether you are able to provide what your child needs.

-Consider also how this decision would change your relationship with your child, and with other children in your home who may be continuing to go to school.
+Consider also how this decision would change the relationship with your child, and with other children in your home who may be continuing to go to school.

 Often parents choose this option because their child is struggling to cope in their school environment, are anxious, perhaps have sensory needs, or are at risk of exclusion.

 Don't make any hasty decisions though, particularly if you are viewing this as a short-term option.
 Children can quickly get comfortable in the home routine and may find it difficult to get back into any school environment in the future.